 Georgia Traffic Court

-Traffic school or a deferment are not an option to prevent the ticket from showing up on your record.
+Traffic school or a deferment are not viable options to prevent the ticket from showing up on your record, this may be the case in some courts but not all.
 Another option, but only with the judge’s approval once every five years, is to enter a plea of Nolo.
 Nolo is defined as a plea of no contest.
-This might not be recommended if you have a “clean” driving record.
+This might not be recommended if you have a “clean” driving record and you should consult with a knowledgeable attorney before proceeding in this direction.
+Although a NOLO plea will remove the points it WILL NOT remove the violation itself from your driving record!
+Thus, if an insurance company, employer or anyone else pulls your driving record they will be able to see the violation.

 We can help you contest your ticket.